Blog Offshore Oil and Gas

 A Special Prospecting Authority is valid for 180 days.
 After that 180 day period expires the company may reapply for another Special Prospecting Authority in the same areas to continue their seismic blasting exploration for fossil fuels.

-TGS/SLB-Schlumberger have stated in public consultation processes that they plan to apply for multiple Special Prospecting Authority permits in the 45,000 sq km area of ocean between Tasmania and Victoria they plan to conduct seismic blasting in.
-The application for seismic blasting by TGS/SLB-Schlumberger is projected to start in late 2023 and end in September 2027… which means they must be planning on applying for a lot of 180 day Special Prospecting Authority permits!
+A cancelled SPA application from TGS/SLB-Schlumberger stated in public consultation processes that they planned to apply for multiple Special Prospecting Authority permits in the 45,000 sq km area of ocean between Tasmania and Victoria they planned to conduct seismic blasting in.
+The application for seismic blasting by TGS/SLB-Schlumberger was projected to start in late 2023 and end in September 2027… which means they must have planned on applying for a lot of 180 day Special Prospecting Authority permits!

 How many Special Prospecting Authority permits are available in Australian waters?